 Professional liability insurance is provided by Samford University.
 Personal professional liability insurance for clinical practice, while not required, is highly recommended for all nursing students.
-Nurse anesthesia students are not covered under the Samford University insurance and must purchase their own professional liability coverage through the AANA insurance program.

 Clinical Resources

 Clinical experiences for the School of Nursing are provided in Birmingham-area hospitals and selected community health clinics and settings.
 All clinical facilities are accredited by the appropriate agencies.
 In addition, a wide variety of agencies are utilized for graduate student experiences including, but not limited to primary care facilities, schools of nursing, acute care facilities, and managed care organizations.